Turkish involvement in the Syrian civil war: Potential intervention into Iraq

-2018 military intervention
+2018 military interventions

-On 20 January 2018, Turkey launched Operation Olive Branch against SDF in Afrin region.
+On 20 January 2018, Turkey launched Operation Olive Branch against SDF in Afrin Region.

-On 9 January 2018, while giving a parliamentary address to his ruling AKP, president Recep Tayyip Erdogan said that Turkey will continue its military operation in Syria's Afrin and Manbij regions.

-On 20 January 2018, the Turkish military began an intervention in the Afrin region of Syria, code-named by Turkey as Operation Olive Branch (Zeytin Dalı Harekâtı).
+In January 2018, the Turkish military began an intervention in the Afrin region of Syria, code-named by Turkey as Operation Olive Branch (Zeytin Dalı Harekâtı).
+The Turkish Armed Forces announced the start of the Operation on 20 January, while the Turkish Defense Minister said it started with cross-border shelling the day before.
+This followed Erdoğan's parliamentary address to his ruling the Justice and Development Party on 9 January, in which he said that Turkey will continue its military operation in Syria's Afrin and Manbij regions.

-On 28 October 2018, one day after a summit with the heads of state of France, Germany, Russia and Turkey, Turkey started shelling targets in northern Syria.
-On 12 December 2018, Erdoğan said during a televised speech that Turkey would launch a military operation against the Kurds east of the Euphrates river in northern Syria within days.
-He added that since the US-backed Kurdish fighters in Syria had not left the town of Manbij and the Americans wouldn't remove them, as agreed in a US-Turkish deal, that Turkey would do it.
+On 28 October 2018, following a summit with the heads of state of France, Germany, Russia and Turkey, Turkey started shelling targets in northern Syria.
+On 12 December, Erdoğan said during a televised speech that Turkey would launch a military operation against the Kurds east of the Euphrates river in northern Syria within days.
+He added that since the US-backed Kurdish fighters in Syria had not left the town of Manbij and, as agreed in a US-Turkish deal, that Turkey would remove them.
 The United States responded that such actions would be unacceptable and that "coordination and consultation between the U.S. and Turkey is the only approach to address issues of security concern in this area."
 Erdoğan also said that Turkey's "anti-terror" operations in northern Iraq would continue.

-Following the January 2019 Manbij bombing, Erdogan told Trump that Turkey was ready to take over security in the town.